How I Learned to Stop Worrying and Love the Civil War

 The result is that the politics of the conflict don't make any sense.
 That would be fine if this were some kind of far-distant future sci-fi epic interested in different questions, but this movie is all about politics, the near-future possibility is the whole appeal, and the story it tells is a deeply ideological one: it's just a story that pretends that the titular Civil War is not, in fact, the important political struggle.

 The actual perspective of the film and its screenwriter is much more tellingly demonstrated in one of the action sequences midway through the film, where our intrepid press team gets pinned down by a sniper in a distant building across an open field.
-As they take cover behind a makeshift structure, they discover a sniper team in ghillie suits and camo has already set up there, pointing their guns back at the sniper.
+As they take cover behind a makeshift structure, they discover another sniper team in ghillie suits and camo has already set up there, pointing their guns back at the original shooter.
 Joel attempts to interview them.

 "Who are you?
 What side are you fighting for?
 Who is in that building you're shooting at?"
 They respond to each question with increased hostility, refusing to say anything other than insult him and his intelligence.
 Eventually, frustrated, they finally say we're being shot at, so we're shooting back.
 What else do you need to know?